How he survived 13 days: Cavalcante on the run in Pennsylvania - The Boston Globe

 Clark said that when Cavalcante was interviewed by investigators, he told them that he knew he had to pay for what he did but didn’t want to pay with his life.

-Hours after his capture, Cavalcante was transported to the maximum-security state prison in Collegeville, Pa., where he began serving a life sentence.
+Hours after his capture, Cavalcante was transported to the maximum-security state prison in Collegeville, Pennsylvania, where he began serving a life sentence.

 About 30 miles south, back in Chester County, Drummond, who lives with his wife and three children, hasn’t been able to shake the fear stirred by the search that played out in his neighborhood — and in his kitchen.